bham-carpentries/bham-introduction-to-webscraping/episodes/Webpage-anatomy.md

 - Identify the structure and key components of an HTML document.
 - Explain how to use the browser developer tools to view the underlying html content of a web page
 - Use the browser developer tool to find the html code for specific items on a web page

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Introduction

+TODO - write proper opening paragraph

 Here, we’ll revisit some of those core ideas to build a more hands-on understanding of how content and data are structured on the web.
 We’ll start by exploring what HTML (Hypertext Markup Language) is and how it uses tags to organize and format content.
-Then, we’ll introduce the BeautifulSoup library to parse HTML and make it easier to search for and extract specific elements from a webpage.
+Then, we’ll look at how to view the HTML source code for a web page and look at how browser developer tools can be used to search for specific elements on a webpage.

-We'll begin with simple examples and gradually move on to scraping more complex, real-world websites.

 ## HTML quick overview